cipherstash-archive/cloudflare-worker-example/README.md

 ### Run Some Queries

 The `run.sh` script is used to fetch a record and run some queries.
-It provides a few examples but feel free to change it and experiement:
+It provides a few examples but feel free to change it and experiment:

 ```
 ./run.sh